 This advice will be the opposite of what you’ll find with other agencies or search engines.
 Let’s look at the first Google snippet when you ask “should social media ad copy be long or short?”:

-I blocked out the company who wrote this dreadful article because I’m not here to tear down other agencies.
+I blocked out the company who wrote this article because I’m not here to tear down other agencies.
 I’m here to dispel common myths about social media advertising and help you get much better results.

-This was back in the days when most people watched TV, long before social media advertising & Amazon was popular.
+Back in the days when most people watched TV, long before social media advertising & Amazon was popular.

 How To Write Long Form Ad Copy That Brings In The Cash